ABOUT THIS GUIDE

 Areas used by the sick person will be cleaned immediately and disinfected.

-Notification of Health Officials and Close Contacts
+Notification of Health Officials and School Community

 In accordance with state and local laws and regulations, All Saints will notify local health officials, staff, and families immediately of any case lab-confirmed case of COVID-19.
 Notifications will be made maintaining confidentiality in accordance with the Americans with Disabilities Act (ADA) and Family Educational Rights and Privacy Act (FERPA).